Pala-LakshmanSai/Basic-JavaScript-Projects/README.md

 ## To run this project locally, follow these steps:

-1. Clone this repository to your local machine using `https://github.com/Pala-LakshmanSai/Basic-JavaScript-Projects.git`
+1. Clone this repository to your local machine using `git clone https://github.com/Pala-LakshmanSai/Basic-JavaScript-Projects.git`
 2. Navigate to the project directory.
 3. Open the index.html file in your web browser.